mhdzy/SSLboard/README.md

 ## Notes

-We Used following commands for key and certificate generation
+We used following commands for key and certificate generation

 ```sh
 openssl genrsa -out server.key 2048